Charitable giving and tax deductions

 Above-the-line deductions can be taken regardless of whether you itemize, whereas below-the-line deductions are only available if you itemize.
 Charitable giving deductions are generally below-the-line deductions and are available if you itemize.

-To claim a charitable tax deduction, the donation must be made to a qualified organization in good standing with the IRS.
+To claim a charitable tax deduction, you must donate to a qualified organization in good standing with the IRS.
 To ensure the organization is a qualified charity, look for the charity on the IRS’ Tax-Exempt Organization Search webpage or online resources like the Better Business Bureau’s Wise Giving Alliance or Charity Navigator.

 When claiming a charitable tax deduction, you can’t receive personal benefit from the gift.
 For example, you can’t receive theater tickets or a table at a gala in exchange for donations to your favorite non-profit organization.
 Any personal benefit you do receive will reduce the amount of your tax deduction.
 So, if you gave $1,000 to your alma mater and received sports tickets valued at $400, your charitable tax deduction would be $600.

 In addition to the amount donated, your adjusted gross income is also impacted by the type of asset donated.
-For example, traditional retirement accounts - such as 401(k)s or IRAs - generally require account owners to start taking taxable distributions at age 72.
+For example, traditional retirement accounts – such as IRAs – generally require account owners to start taking taxable distributions at age 73.
 The amount that must be taken each year is based on age and the prior year's ending account value.
-If you do not want your mandatory IRA distribution to add to your income, you can transfer assets directly from your IRA to a qualified charity in what’s called a qualified charitable distribution (QCD) (if you meet certain requirements).
+If you do not want your mandatory IRA distribution to add to your income, you can transfer assets directly from your IRA to a qualified charity in what’s called a qualified charitable distribution (QCD) if you meet certain requirements.
+You can begin making QCDs after reaching the age of 70 1/2.

 ---|---|---|